intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 --node-count myAKSInitNodeCount

 ```
-You can check the information by run:
+You can check the information by running:
 ```bash
 /ppml/trusted-big-data-ml/azure/create-aks.sh --help
 ```

 ## 2.4 Create Azure Data Lake Store Gen 2
-### 2.4.1 Create Data Lake Storage account or use existing one.
+### 2.4.1 Create Data Lake Storage account or use an existing one.
 The example command to create Data Lake store is as below:
 ```bash
 az dls account create --account myDataLakeAccount --location myLocation --resource-group myResourceGroup